 In some people, the muscle between the esophagus and stomach may not work well.
-This can allow some back flow of stomach acid into the esophagus that may cause heartburn.
-This acid may also cause a reflex response that can result in asthma symptoms.
-Asthma symptoms and heartburn, especially at night can indicate GER.
+This can allow some back flow of stomach fluid into the esophagus that may cause heartburn and/or asthma symptoms.
+Asthma symptoms and/or heartburn, especially at night can indicate GER.